 But the Tigris and Euphrates were more temperamental than the dependably easygoing Nile.
 They flowed more swiftly, especially in the winter months, when navigating them by boat became all but impossible.
 They could suddenly overflow their banks with deadly force, and could even shift their course with unnerving speed; the paths of both rivers vary by many miles today from what they were at the dawn of Mesopotamian civilization.
 Taking advantage of these rivers required much more complex systems of irrigation than were necessary in Egypt.
 The sluices and canals that were built for the purpose constituted the first large-scale public-works projects ever undertaken by humans.
 Meanwhile the landscape around the rivers, while not as impassable as that of Greece, was certainly more rugged than the flat desert vistas of Egypt; in ancient times, it consisted mainly of scraggly steppes and forests.
 The political history of Mesopotamia as well would exist somewhere between the two extremes, balancing short periods of Egypt-like central control against periods of bifurcated empire, and still others of willy-nilly Grecian-style chaos.

-And yet that’s another anachronistic comparison to make, simply because Mesopotamia came first, thereby making possible everything that followed, as described by the great popular historian Will Durant.
+And yet all of these comparisons are anachronistic, given that it was Mesopotamia that came first, thereby making possible everything that followed, as described by the popular historian Will Durant.

 In this rough theatre of teeming peoples and conflicting cultures were developed the agriculture and commerce, the horse and wagon, the coinage and letters of credit, the crafts and industries, the law and government, the mathematics and medicine, the enemas and drainage systems, the geometry and astronomy, the calendar and clock and zodiac, the alphabet and writing, the paper and ink, the books and libraries and schools, the literature and music, the sculpture and architecture, the glazed pottery and fine furniture, the monotheism and monogamy, the cosmetics and jewelry, the checkers and dice, the ten-pins and income tax, the wet-nurses and beer, from which our own European and American culture derive by a continuous succession through the mediation of Crete and Greece and Rome.
 The “Aryans” did not establish civilization — they took it from Babylonia and Greece.
 Greece did not begin civilization — it inherited far more civilization than it began; it was the spoiled heir of three milleniums of arts and sciences brought to its cities from the Near East by the fortunes of trade and war.
 In studying and honoring the Near East we shall be acknowledging a debt long due to the real founders of European and American civilization.